-- Unapproved media: Consult with your media supplier if you suspect this to be your problem.
-This is often characterized by the flood coat area of the printhead rapidly failing.
+- Unapproved media: This is often characterized by the flood coat area of the printhead rapidly failing.
+Consult with your media supplier if you suspect this to be your problem.

 - Physically touching the printhead element surface: Try to avoid physically touching the printhead.
-If you feel it is necessary to, be sure to use correct materials to clean any surface afterwards with an approved cleaning solution before operating the printer.
+If you feel it is necessary to, be sure to use proper materials to clean any surface afterwards with an approved cleaning solution before operating the printer.

 - Improper cleaning: Be sure to only use approved tools for printhead cleaning.
 Printer user guides will supply proper cleaning instructions.

 Electrostatic discharge is a sudden flow of electricity between two electrically charged objects caused by contact or an electric short.
 This is something to be attentive to as it can severely damage the internal electronic circuitry of a printhead.
 Some potential causes of this issue are as follows: